thesynthax/Vector-Animator/README.md

 **Importing:**
  * It is recommended to use Vector Rig Node Only version.
- * To import animation, you have to decompile .bin using Vectorier first.
-The project should also comes with the decompiled vector animation dz folder.
+ * To import animation, you have to decompile .bin into .xml or .bindec using Vectorier first.
+The project should also comes with the decompressed vector animation dz folder.
- * Click import animation, you can now choose the .bindec you've decompiled to import the animation into blender.
+ * Click import animation, you can now choose the .bindec or .xml you've decompiled to import the animation into blender.

 # Animating in Cascadeur
 As Cascadeur is required for this method, you need to download Cascadeur at their webstite - [Download Cascadeur](https://cascadeur.com)